-It is a list of patients currently followed on a given service.
+It is a list of patients currently admitted under ID or followed on a given service.

 It is entrusted to the fellows, to compose, edit, update and maintain the accurate vital information.

 It is a valuable document that shall be updated on a DAILY basis by the fellow and treated with respect (contains patient information).